top of page

 ADHD is a widely recognized neurodevelopmental difference affecting millions of adults worldwide.
 Current statistics suggest that approximately 336 million adults globally live with ADHD.
 Despite its prevalence, many individuals don’t receive a diagnosis until adulthood.

 Many childhood diagnoses are missed because children may not display stereotypical signs of ADHD, such as classroom disruptions or academic struggles.
-This is particularly common among young boys, who tend to display more hyperactive traits.
+These traits are particularly common among young boys, who tend to display more hyperactive traits.

 Individual taking an adult adhd assessment to receive an adult adhd diagnosis